codophilic/Learn-ReactJS/About.md

 - Here’s a simple breakdown of each part:
     - **node_modules**: This is a folder that contains all the code libraries (called `packages`) your app needs to run.
 When you install libraries with npm, they go here.
 You usually don’t touch this folder directly.
 Basically the dependencies.
-    - **package.json**: This file keeps track of the libraries and versions your app uses.
+    - **package.json**: **This file keeps track of the libraries and versions your app uses**.
 It also contains some basic information about your app, like its name and version.
 It’s like the app’s “table of contents” for dependencies.
-    - **package-lock.json**: This file “locks” the specific versions of each library so that if someone else installs your app, they get the exact same versions.
+    - **package-lock.json**: **This file “locks” the specific versions of each library** so that if someone else installs your app, they get the exact same versions.
 It helps make sure everything works the same on different computers.
     - **src** (Source): This folder is where you write most of your code!
 It contains the app’s main logic and components.
 You’ll find files like **`App.js`** here, which is the main file for your app’s code.
     - **public**: This folder holds files that won’t change, like images or the main HTML file (`index.html`).
 React injects your code into this HTML file so it can show up on the web page.
     - **README.md**: This file usually has information about your app, like what it does and how to run it.
 It’s helpful for others who might work on your app later.